 Our operations have historically been focused on fabrication and services for the offshore oil and gas industry.
 We have begun to diversify our business through the pursuit of onshore fabrication opportunities and sustainable energy and other projects that are not related to our traditional offshore oil and gas markets.
-While the sale of our Shipyard Division assets and a majority of our long-term construction contracts resulted in a less diversified business portfolio such that we have a greater dependency on the performance of our remaining operations for our financial results, during 2021, we expanded our offshore services offerings and further diversified our offshore customer base through the DSS Acquisition.
+While the Shipyard Transaction resulted in a less diversified business portfolio such that we have a greater dependency on the performance of our remaining operations for our financial results, during 2021, we expanded our offshore services offerings and further diversified our offshore customer base through the acquisition of a services and industrial staffing business.
 In addition, during 2022, we made capital and other investments to expand our offshore services offering to include welding enclosures, which provides a safe environment for welding, cutting and burning without the need to shut down operations.
 Entry into, or further development of, new lines of business may expose us to risks that are different from those we have experienced historically.
 We may not be able to effectively manage these additional risks or implement successful business strategies and our cash flows derived from any new lines of business may not be consistent with our expectations or be insufficient to fully recover our investment.
 Additionally, our competitors in these expanded lines of business may possess greater operational knowledge, resources and experience than we do.
 These diversification initiatives may not increase shareholder value and could result in a reduction in shareholder value depending upon our required capital investment and success.